ActiveLogin/ActiveLogin.Identity/README.md

 * YYYYMMDDIIIC

 But, as described in [Exceptions to the definition](#exceptions-to-the-definition), a coordination number can have 00 for month and 60 (00) for day.
-Also, for a coordinaiton number we have an individual number instead of birth number.
+Also, for a coordination number we have an individual number instead of birth number.

 ##### Explanations